dscran/pytango-PhytronMCC2/README.md

     sxr/PhytronMCC2/ctrl01

-### Systemd Service

-Copy the file `tango_mcc2.service` to `/etc/systemd/system` and make it executable `sudo chmod +x tango_mcc2.service`.
-Check that the paths and are set correctly in the file.
-Then enable it as a system service by:

-    sudo systemctl daemon-reload
-    sudo systemctl start tango_mcc2.service
-    sudo systemctl enable tango_mcc2.service

 ### Adding Axis programatically

 The script `add_new_device.py` gives an example how to add a new axis to the Tango DB without using Jive.